Food hygiene ratings scheme

-Babergh and Mid Suffolk District Councils have adopted the Food Standards Agency's national Food Hygiene Rating Scheme from April 2013.
+Babergh and Mid Suffolk District Councils adopted the Food Standards Agency's (FSA) national Food Hygiene Rating Scheme in April 2013.

 Food Hygiene Rating Scheme

-The scheme is a Food Standards Agency/local authority partnership initiative to provide consumers with at-a-glance information about hygiene standards in food businesses.
-The aim is to help them to make informed choices about where they eat out or shop for food.
-Having a single scheme in place will help ensure consistency for businesses both within and across local authority boundaries.
+The scheme provides consumers with information about hygiene standards in food businesses.
+It helps consumers make informed choices about where they eat out or shop for food.

-Some premises will be exempt from the scheme.
-Exempt premises fall into two categories:
+Some premises are exempt from the scheme.
+They fall into two categories:

 - Those not generally recognised as being food businesses (e.g. gift shops selling packaged biscuits and sweets alongside other goods).